Home Page

 As such, the proof of SR is found in the light cone/EM field guaging.
 Proof of GR is found in the interconnection of all Strings within 10D manifold.
 Thus, in spite of a differnt mass energy density tensor guaging to derive these answers the fields remain the same.
 As such, this theory incorporates regular QM and GR into a unified field theory.

+For something else along these same lines goto the links page and go to my other site.
+Check out the information on that sites OUT OF THIS WORLD PAGE.
 It can also be noted that my theory does follow one thing normal String Theory has always implied when it comes to blackhole geometrodynamics.
 That being, since the String, by its vary nature, is not a point object.
 The concept of a true singulairity in physics must be modified and replaced with an area of space-time that would have an off the scale gravity field strength.
 But it would not be an area that formed a literal singular point in space-time itself.
 As such, it is my conjecture that blackholes would be composed of strings at their most basic fundamental vibration state.
 Namely, that of a graviton.
 As such, some of Hawkin's theory on blackhole radiation can be explained a bit further than his theory was able to take one.
 At least now one can deduce an answer to what happens to the other particle as it enters the blackhole.